 SSAR awards the following honors.
 See links for eligibility, requirements, and past/current winners.

-The Meritorious Teaching Award is given to recognize superior effectiveness and mentoring of students in the area of herpetology.
+This award of $500 recognizes superior effectiveness and mentoring of students in the area of herpetology.
 Nomination packets are due annually on April 30.

-Ten travel awards of $500 each are offered to students every year to help defray the costs of travel to the SSAR’s annual meeting.
+These ten travel awards of $500 each are offered to students every year to help defray the costs of travel to the SSAR’s annual meeting.
 An applicant for a travel award must be a student and a current member of SSAR, must not have previously received a travel award from SSAR, and must be the first author of a paper or poster to be presented at that years meeting.
 Applications are accepted annually; follow link for details.